nanoMFG/GSA-Database/README.md

 #### authors

-name and affiliation of contributors.
+- name and affiliation of contributor
+- affiliation of contributor

 #### recipe